How To Groom A Dog That Is Scared?

 If you have a flighty dog, you might have to restrain him/her during the entire dog cleaning and grooming process.

-If you notice that your canine friend has little patience in the tub, you might want to use tub tie-outs or bathing nooses to restrain him/her.
+Does that your canine friend have little patience in the tub?
+You might want to use tub tie-outs or bathing nooses to restrain him/her.